kdavidmoore/final-project/README.md

 # Ag Labs
 This full-stack eCommerce app is my final project for the 16 Week Immersive Bootcamp at [DigitalCrafts](http://digitalcrafts.com).
-The app allows users to submit soil/water sample information to a Cooperative Extension service and view (random) test results electronically.
-It's basically a MEAN stack app, except I used MySQL instead of MongoDB as the database.
+The app allows users to submit soil or water sample information to a Cooperative Extension service and electronically view (randomly generated) test results.
+It's basically a MEAN stack app, except I used MySQL as the database.

 --------------------
 [demo here](http://ag.kdavidmoore.com)